coq/coq/INSTALL.md

   (version >= 3.0.beta8), and the corresponding GTK 3.x libraries, as of today (gtk+3 >= 3.18 and gtksourceview3 >= 3.18)

-The IEEE-754 compliance is required by primitive floating-point numbers (`Require Import Floats`).
+Primitive floating-point numbers require IEEE-754 compliance (`Require Import Floats`).
 Common sources of incompatibility are checked at configure time, preventing compilation.
-In the, unlikely, event an incompatibility remains undetected, using Floats would enable to prove False on this architecture.
+In the unlikely event an incompatibility remains undetected, using `Floats` would enable proving `False` on this architecture.

 Note that OCaml dependencies (`zarith` and `lablgtk3-sourceview3` at this moment) must be properly registered with `findlib/ocamlfind`